 Special Guest: Jhumpa Lahiri

-Kurt Andersen talks with Jhumpa Lahiri about the artistry of letters and her most recent novel, The Namesake, in which a crucial letter never arrives.
+Kurt Andersen talks with Jhumpa Lahiri about the artistry of letters and her latest novel, The Namesake, in which a crucial letter never arrives.

-Jhumpa Lahiri is the author of The Namesake.
-Her debut story collection Interpreter of Maladies won the Pulitzer Prize for fiction in 2000.
+Jhumpa Lahiri's debut story collection Interpreter of Maladies won the Pulitzer Prize for fiction in 2000.
 It was translated into twenty-nine languages and became a bestseller both in the United States and abroad.
 Lahiri was awarded a Guggenheim Fellowship in 2002.
+The Namesake was recently released in paperback.